radish-es/casebook-property/content/cases/pennsylvania-coal.md

 short: Pennsylvania Coal
 reporter: ' 260 US 393 (1922)'
 year: 1922
 facts: Pennsylvania Coal and Mahon had an agreement for the coal company to mine beneath Mahon's surface land.
-Under subsequent legislation, coal mining near houses was forbidden
+Under subsequent legislation, coal mining near houses was forbidden.
-issue: Whether the statute was a valid exercise of police power, or a state taking
+issue: Whether the statute was a valid exercise of police power, or a state taking.
-held: For plaintiff;
-The majority found that the statute amounted to state taking that requires compensation under the US constitution The dissent argued that the statute fell within the ambit of police power, as it was for a public purpose
+held: For plaintiff.
+The majority found that the statute amounted to state taking that requires compensation under the US constitution.
+The dissent argued that the statute fell within the ambit of police power, as it was for a public purpose.
 public: true
 tags:
   - use